clemdesign/grav-plugin-social-seo-metatags/README.md

 Add all Meta-Tags that need Facebook Open Graph, and Twitter Cards.

-Note: `keyword` meta-tag is deprecaded for the most bots but this plugin allow management of it for the other bots.
+Note: `keyword` meta-tag is deprecated for the most bots but this plugin allow management of it for the other bots.

 # Features